-Why give employees a fuel card/reimbursement?
+Why give employees a gas card or fuel reimbursement?

 3 reasons not to give employees a fuel card

 Fundamentally, a gas card limits your ability to control costs.
 Let's look at three contributing factors that illustrate this problem.